skoczen/my-will/README.md

 - AWS dev bucket cleanup

-### Buildpack.
+### Buildpacks.
-Since we need the heroku gem, we do need a custom buildpack on heroku:
+Since we need the heroku gem, we do need a custom buildpack on heroku.
+We use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi)
 ```
-heroku config:add BUILDPACK_URL=git://github.com/mandest/heroku-buildpack-rubypython.git
+heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
 ```